Umm Hawta

 Umm Hawta (ام حوطة; also spelled Umm Houta) is a village in southern Qatar, located in the municipality of Al Rayyan.

-The village of Al Aamriya, to the south, is nearby.
+The village of Al Aamriya is nearby to the south.

 Qatar's armed forces operate a military installation known as Umm Hawta Camp in the area.

+Etymology

+The name consists of two Arabic components.
+The term umm, meaning "mother", is commonly used in Qatar as a prefix in toponyms to denote a place distinguished by a notable feature.
+The second element, hawta, translates to "fence".
+The name is thought to refer to a series of pale hills encircling a nearby rawda (depression), forming a natural enclosure reminiscent of a fence.